entur/go-orchestrator/README.md

 }
 ```

+The order in which middlewares will be run is as follows:
+1. Sub-Orchestrator `MiddlewareBefore` (if defined)
+2. ManifestHandler `MiddlewareBefore` (if defined)
+3. ManifestHandler `Plan`/`PlanDestroy`/`Apply`/`Destroy`
+4. ManifestHandler `MiddlewareAfter` (if defined)
+5. Sub-Orchestrator `MiddlewareAfter` (if defined)

+Note: Handlers will short-circuit if an internal error occurs at any point in the flow.
+Note2: The Action Handler (`Plan`/`PlanDestroy`/`Apply`/`Destroy`) will be skipped if a user failure occurs in one of the previous handlers.
+The remaining Middleware handlers will still be run.

 ### Handling Internal Errors
 During the processing of a Platform Orchestrator Request in a Sub-Orchestrator, unexpected internal errors might occur that should prevent any further processing from taking place.
 That being later in the function itself, or in a later middleware handler.